dr-tc/uu-campus-quest/content/explorer-4-quest.md

 Your quest is to take a look at the
 {{< styled-link-new-window href="https://www.ulster.ac.uk/student/courses/student-record/proof" >}}Proof of Attendance{{< /styled-link-new-window >}} webpage.
 It's a mystery as to why you would need Proof of Attendance, or is it?
 Take a look at the page and then approach a Student Success Ambassador and tell them one of the reasons a **student might need** such a letter.
 ![image here](../images/quest-icon-bonus.png#right)
-{{< div-justify >}}With so much to remember, it's easy for things to slip your mind—like your **initial email and network password**.
+{{< div-justify >}}With so much to remember, it's easy for things to slip your mind—like your **initial network password and email address**.
 But don't worry, there's help close by.
-Perhaps the writing is on the wall?
-Your bonus quest is to find the crucial link that holds the key to retrieving your login details.
-Once you’ve found it, be sure to bookmark it—you’ll thank yourself later!
-Make sure and show your **bookmarked webpage** to a Student Ambassador.
+Perhaps the **writing is on the wall?** Your bonus quest is to find the crucial link that holds the key to retrieving your login details.
+Once you’ve found it, be sure to bookmark the page—you’ll thank yourself later!
+Make sure and show your **bookmarked webpage** to a Student Success Ambassador.
 {{< div-end >}}

 {{< div-center>}}